holisticon/flynn-book-scanner/app/App.md

 * `cordova build android` or `cordova build ios`

+For updating icons and splash screen.
+Update the files in media and run

+* `mediagen`

 For running on an android device execute:

 * `cordova run android -d`